 In the 21st century, we understand sickness and disease are caused by birth defects, injury, radiation mutation, chemical damage, bacterial infection, viruses, and natural aging.
 Our bodies are fearfully and wonderfully made (Psalm 139:14).
 When something goes wrong, everything is affected.
 When one member suffers, all suffer together (1 Corinthians 12:26).
 When any part of you is sick, everything suffers.
 When your heart is sick, everything suffers.
 When your brain is sick, everything suffers.
 So first, when you feel something has changed or your friends tell you something has changed, seek a good thorough medical checkup to rule out physical causes.

 I do not believe in so-called faith healing because it is not supported by Biblical doctrine.
 Nor do I recommend modern psychotherapy and other therapeutic communication techniques because they ignore God’s laws.
-I do not recommend home remedies or psuedo-science: like apple vinegar, alkaline water, massage therapy, chiropracty, or homeopathy because I believe they waste money and give false hope.
-But, I do believe in the power of placebos, so if it makes you feel better, more power to you.
+I do not recommend home remedies or pseudo-science: like apple vinegar, alkaline water, massage therapy, chiropracty, or homeopathy because I believe they waste money and give false hope.
+But I do believe in the power of placebos, so if it makes you feel better, more power to you.
 Even a common cold can cause you to feel like you have lost the joy of your salvation, but when you realize what it is, you can be an overcomer.

 Confess your sins and repent of your wrongdoing